What is cystometry?

 or tub baths may help.

-You may see blood in your urine after the procedure.
-The amount of blood will lessen
+You may see blood in your urine after the test.
+The amount of blood will lessen over

 Your healthcare provider may have you take an antibiotic to prevent a urinary tract

 Tell your healthcare provider to report any of the following:

 You healthcare provider may give you other instructions after the test, depending

 on your situation.

 Before you agree to the test or the procedure make sure you know:

 The reason you are having the test or procedure